qserena/03-javascript-interview-challenges/README.md

-#JavaScript Interview Challenges#
+# JavaScript Interview Challenges

-/* No 2 - Panic function
+## No 2 - Panic function
 Write a PANIC! function.
 The function should take in a sentence and return the same sentence in all caps with an exclamation point (!) at the end.
 Use JavaScript's built in string methods.